nest-desktop/nest-desktop/docs/reference/sections/model.rst

 Center area
 -----------

-In the center area, the content for the model is displayed.
+The center area displays the content for the model.
 The bar on top contains three selectors on the left side, which allow to switch between different content for the center area: